-Some of the pendulous varieties of Japanese cherry trees that bear flowers on long weeping willow-like stems that droop down to the ground, only need to be planted 12 to 15 feet apart.
+Some of the pendulous varieties of Japanese cherry trees that bear flowers on long weeping willow-like stems that droop down to the ground only needs to be planted 12 to 15 feet apart.
 If you plan to train the pendulous tree to grow on an arbor or canopy, you should have all the woodwork done and painted by the time you plant the tree.

-Full-sized Japanese cherry trees need to be planted 20 to 40 feet apart, depending on how you plan to prune and train them.
+Full-sized Japanese cherry trees must be planted 20 to 40 feet apart, depending on how you plan to prune and train them.
 Japanese cherry trees grafted to dwarfing rootstock, only need to be planted five to 10 feet apart.

-You can also grow a Japanese cherry tree in a 40 gallon container filled with a mixture of sphagnum moss, perlite, vermiculite, and compost.
-You should need prune it so it does not grow more than six feet tall.
+You can also grow a Japanese cherry tree in a 40-gallon container filled with a mixture of sphagnum moss, perlite, vermiculite, and compost.
+You should prune it, so it does not grow more than six feet tall.

 Since you grow a Japanese cherry tree for its blooms, not for its fruit, you do not have to worry about pollination.

-Japanese cherry trees, like other cherry trees, prefer to grow in full sunlight.
+Like other cherry trees, Japanese cherry trees prefer to grow in full sunlight.
 They do well with dappled afternoon shade, and also need a good amount of sun in the morning.
 It’s important for the leaves of any plant to dry off the dew that collects overnight in the morning to prevent bacterial diseases and mildew.

 Japanese cherry trees need constantly moist but never boggy soil.
-They don’t grow well in heavy clay, and they usually don’t thrive next to streams.
+They don’t grow well in heavy clay and usually don’t thrive next to streams.

 In the summer, give them a thorough soaking when their soil is dry at a depth of two inches (if you’re not expecting rain any time soon).